 FDA APPROVES CAR-T GENE THERAPY.
 The life science sector is talking non-stop about recent FDA approval of the first a gene therapy in the United States.
 Novartis, the maker of kymirah, will be used to treat people with leukemia (specifically acute lymphoblastic leukemia).
 They are using a technology called CAR-T, which is an immunotherapy.
 This work will very likely bring in a whole new wave of similar types of therapies.
 Novartis created a great video describing their work.
 Enjoy!

 EMERGING FIELD.
 We all know we get our DNA from our parents, and this genetic code is what makes you have your mother's eyes and your father's chin.
 An emerging field of research is showing that not only can you inherit physical attributes from your parents, you can inherit their behavior- a thirst for reading, addiction to chocolate, or a dislike for pickles.
 Take a look at the video to understand how this is possible.
 Incredibly cool!

 RESEARCH INSIGHTS.
 I'm often asked "I have an idea, but I don't know if it's a good project."
 That can be a difficult question to answer, but I came across this video that helps you develop a strong research question.
-This can also be useful for graduate students that are applying for NSF Graduate Research Fellowships or UNCF Merck Graduate Research Fellowships.
+This can also be useful for graduate students that are applying for NSF Graduate Research Fellowship or other graduate fellowships.

 HE MUST BE AN ONLY CHILD.
 For anyone that knows me, I am fascinated with 2 things- twins and birth order.
 Whenever I'm around people and pick up a characteristic about them, I try to guess (out loud or in my head) what birth order they are.
 This is more of a social science topic, but interesting none the less!
 Take a look at the is video- does your birth order align with the personality types described?